arobirosa/computer-repair-ai-assistant-prolog/README.md

 ## Won't have

 * Diagnostic using probability because this can be better modelled with **machine learning** and this could make the diagnostic **difficult to explain**

+## TODO Tasks
+* Add copyright and contact information to all files

 # Installation